-Enough of the tutorial, now let’s identify some of the websites/apps that Nigeria that give quick loan without collateral.
+Enough of the tutorial, now let’s identify some of the websites/apps that give quick loan without collateral in Nigeria

-1. Branch – On the branch mobile app, you can access loan of between N1,000 to N200,000 with up to 64 weeks repayment period.
+On the branch mobile app, you can access loan of between N1,000 to N200,000 with up to 64 weeks repayment period.
 Generally interest they charge depends on an applicant’s credit score.
 But it may range from 14 per cent to 28 percent per annum.

-Branch is a popular choice for entrepreneurs in Nigeria and Kenya for mking it possible for them to get a quick loan without collateral.
+The Branch App is a popular choice for entrepreneurs in Nigeria and Kenya .

 You can take as many instant loan as you need on the Palm Credit App once you know your credit limit.
 Palm Credit is a virtual credit card that makes it easy for you to access loan of up to N100,000 using your mobile phone from any location.

 As you repay, your credit score improves and you are able to take more loans.
 You must be 18 years and above, have a valid phone number and a bank account to be able access palm credit loans.

-Two types of loans are available on the platform – airtime loan (up to NGN10,000) for airtime purchases and installment loan (up to NGN100,000) which if approved is credited directly to your bank account.
+Two types of loans are available on the platform – airtime loan (up to NGN10,000) for airtime purchases.
+And installment loan (up to NGN100,000).

-3. Kiakia – Kiakia means quick quick in Nigeria street language and I guess it is used by the promoters of this platform to describe how fast one can access loans on their platform.
+Kiakia means quick quick in Nigeria street language.
+I guess the promoters use this expression to emphasis how fast it s to access loans on this platform.

-It is a digital financial market place, kiakia Uses big data, machine learning algorithms to provide both direct and peer to peer lending.
+A digital financial market place, kiakia uses big data, machine learning algorithms to provide both direct and peer to peer lending.
 What this means is that you can obtain loans and also lend through this platform.

 The interest you pay on loans depends on your credit score and can range from 0.4 percent to 0.8 percent per day.
 Kiakia appeals to the ordinary Nigeria who is looking to where to get a quick loan without collateral to meet urgent personal needs.

-4. Snap Credit – Snap Credit focusses on salary earners.
-It provides people in paid employment with the opportunity to access cheap credit against their pay cheques and this is done completely online with little or no documentation.
+Snap Credit focusses on salary earners.
+It provides people in paid employment with the opportunity to access cheap credit against their pay cheques.

 Loan amount offered by fairmoney ranges from ₦2,500 to ₦100,000 with loan term durations of 4 – 26 weeks and equivalent monthly interest which ranges from 5% – 28%.
 There are no additional fees for processing your loan or hidden costs.

-Some people have complained of inefficiency of some of the platforms out there.
+Some people have complained of inefficiency on some of the platforms out there.
 There are apps that have been described as fraudulent as they will ask for upfront fees at the application stage.